AR banner

 Right: RAF Stradishall 1945

 (4) F/O. Kenneth Stanley McMurdie was a member of the clothing department team during his term in Stalag luft 3.
+Very much involved in the 'Great Escape.

 (5) Sgt David Harold Bernard Retired as a W/Cdr on the 23rd May 1975.
 Awarded the MBE in 1966.
-An active member in the Stalag luft 3 on the tunnel construction team (Great Escape fame).
+An active member in the Stalag luft 3 on the tunnel construction team ('Great Escape' fame).

 Burial details: